-Mind & Brain Signals in a Storm: Seeing Brain Cells Communicate A new computer-imaging technique shows researchers how brain cells communicate—one molecule at a time By Carl Schoonover Image generated by Tom Bartol Salk Institute for Biological Studies in collaboration with Justin Kinney, Dan Keller, Chandra Bajaj, Mary Kennedy, Joel Stiles, Kristen Harris and Terry Sejnowski If you could pause time for an instant and make yourself small enough to discern individual molecules, the far right of this image is what you might see when one brain cell communicates with another across a synapse—the point of contact between two nerve cells.
+Mind & Brain Signals in a Storm: Seeing Brain Cells Communicate A new computer-imaging technique shows researchers how brain cells communicate—one molecule at a time By Carl Schoonover THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Image generated by Tom Bartol Salk Institute for Biological Studies in collaboration with Justin Kinney, Dan Keller, Chandra Bajaj, Mary Kennedy, Joel Stiles, Kristen Harris and Terry Sejnowski If you could pause time for an instant and make yourself small enough to discern individual molecules, the far right of this image is what you might see when one brain cell communicates with another across a synapse—the point of contact between two nerve cells.
 How the brain senses, thinks, learns and emotes depends on how all its nerve cells, or neurons, communicate with one another.
 And as a result, many laboratories are working feverishly to understand how synapses function—and how psychiatric drugs, which target them, improve patients’ lives.
 Yet neuroscientists are hobbled by the fact that synapses are extremely complex, vanishingly small and extraordinarily fast.
 Thanks to the coordinated efforts of over 1,400 types of molecules, one neuron communicates with another by spitting out chemical neurotransmitters that carry its message across a thin gap to a receptive surface on its partner.
 The only way to provide a full account of what goes on at the synapse is to build a computer model that is as realistic as possible.
 The hope is that running a moment-by-moment, molecule-by-molecule simulation will yield novel insights that could then be tested experimentally.
-This is only a preview.
-Get the rest of this article now!
-Select an option below: Buy Digital Issue Customer Sign In *You must have purchased this issue or have a qualifying subscription to access this content It has been identified that the institution you are trying to access this article from has institutional site license access to Scientific American on nature.com.
-Click here to access this article in its entirety through site license access.
-ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.
+THIS IS A PREVIEW.
+Buy this digital issue or subscribe to access the full article.
+Already have an account?
+Sign In Digital Issue $7.99 Add To Cart Digital Issue + All Access Subscription $99.99 Subscribe ADVERTISEMENT Scientific American is a trademark of Scientific American, Inc., used with permission © 2015 Scientific American, a Division of Nature America, Inc. All Rights Reserved.